Scholars Online Icon Scholars Online

 Looking at the kind of science education many of my students had received in junior high and high school, I couldn't blame them.
 Our movie and TV culture portrayed science as not merely difficult, but actually incomprehensible except to the chosen few, and "thinking scientifically" as something far removed from common experience.
 Students were daunted by textbooks that often looked at the different topics of science without showing the dependencies between them, so that the whole of science seemed like a fragmented and disjointed set of details.
 Theories were presented as accomplished facts, with no indication of the many years of hard work and many false leads investigators had followed before stumbling on or formulating the currently accepted explanations.
 The texts also ignored the many real controversies surrounding even the accepted explanations.

-I begin to envision a science course for students who were beginning high school that would present modern scientific knowledge as an outgrowth of human experience -- all of human experience, not just "scientific" investigation.
-Students would receive instruction in all the basic areas of life, physical, and earth sciences -- the foundations they would need for further high school level courses in biology, chemistry, and physics -- but they would also learn how those theories grew out of individual efforts to understand a set of phenomena within the context of communities that held sometimes conflicting religious and social beliefs.
+I begin to envision a science course for students who were beginning high school that would present modern scientific knowledge as an outgrowth of human experience — all of human experience, not just "scientific" investigation.
+Students would receive instruction in all the basic areas of life, physical, and earth sciences — the foundations they would need for further high school level courses in biology, chemistry, and physics — but they would also learn how those theories grew out of individual efforts to understand a set of phenomena within the context of communities that held sometimes conflicting religious and social beliefs.
 The course would include lab experiences that would broaden their appreciation for field studies and surveys in addition to classic repeatable laboratory experiments in acquiring data for scientific analysis.
-It would discuss the tools of science, observation and measurement, and help students understand how to present and read scientific data in tables and charts.
+It would discuss the data collection tools of science, observation and measurement, and the data analysis tools of science, mathematics and graphical presentations, to help students understand how to present and read scientific data in tables and charts.

 Biology, Chemistry, and Physics